Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 That is useful.
 It is also dangerous, because approval can become theater.

-The human reads the generated report quickly.
-The human skims the diff.
-The human clicks accept.
-The human says the recommendation seems reasonable.
-The human adds a sentence to the email so it sounds less like a copier achieved sentience.

-Now the work has a responsible party.
+The human reads the generated report quickly, skims the diff, clicks accept, says the recommendation seems reasonable, and adds a sentence to the email so it sounds less like a copier achieved sentience.
+The work now has a responsible party, although it may have gained neither a better decision nor deeper understanding.
+It has gained a cleaner story.

-Not necessarily a better decision.

-Not necessarily a deeper understanding.

-Just a cleaner story.

-This is how oversight becomes a sacrament of liability.
-A person performs the ritual.
-The institution receives the protection.
+This is how oversight becomes a sacrament of liability: a person performs the ritual and the institution receives the protection.

 The next few years may produce whole classes of jobs where the work is mostly AI output and the human role is mostly institutional digestion.
 You are there to look at the machine's answer, determine whether it is visibly insane, and then lend it your employee ID.